Skip to content

 What Is An EV Battery Warranty?

-An EV battery warranty is a claim by the manufacturer to cover the cost of repairs or replacements to the battery under specific conditions.
+An EV battery warranty is a manufacturer’s promise to cover the cost of repairs or replacements to the battery under specific conditions.
 Like a regular vehicle warranty, it protects you from unexpected costs.
-However, the expense criteria for an EV battery warranty make it more focused than others.
+However, the expense criteria for an EV battery warranty make it more stringent than those for others.

 Most automakers offer a minimum warranty of 8 years or 100,000 miles, whichever comes first.
 Some brands provide even more extended coverage.